ekorab/QualityExcites2018/README.md

 ![idea setting maven](images/idea_setting_maven.PNG)

 Please change _Maven home directory_ - click _..._ and select maven path (this one which you have installed).
+When project is properly imported please click icon in bottom left corner and select _Maven projects_.
+On the right side _Maven projects_ menu will appear.
+Expand _lifecycle_ and double click _verify_.
+On the bottom of window terminal will appear.
+In this window you can track test progress.
+In VNC window you should be able to see running test.
+If you don't use docker then firefox window should appear.
+If test runs and reslt is ok, then you have configured everythign properly :) Well done!